Call Our Startup Hotline: 1-866-839-8777

 Whether it is by choice or by default, many more people are opening home-based businesses.
-2010 looks to be a booming year for home-based entrepreneurs, also known as the “homepreneur.”
+Each year continues to be a booming year for home-based entrepreneurs, also known as the “homepreneur.”
 Here is a look at why homepreneurs will likely become the largest form of small business in America.

 The Trend of Homeprenuership